learn-co-curriculum/map-state-to-props-readme/README.md

 * We used `Provider` to wrap our React application
-* Instead of passing our store instance directly into the __App__ component, we are now passing it into `Provider` as a prop, which will make it available to all of our other components (after some additional configuration).
+* Instead of passing our store instance directly into the __App__ component, we are now passing it into `Provider` as a prop, which will make it available to other components (after some additional configuration).

 ### Step 2: Connecting The Container Component to Store